These two recently offered Alaska flying jobs are posted on the

 photography, and much more.
 Helicopters provide access to otherwise inaccessible areas.

-will fly you to remote lakes, rivers and salt water locations from southeast Alaska to the Arctic Ocean.
+Sea planes fly to remote lakes, rivers and salt water locations from southeast Alaska to the Arctic Ocean.

-There are also scheduled flights to many communities in the state, delivering mail, supplies and
+Inexpensive scheduled flights fly to many communities in the state, delivering mail, supplies and

 transporting people.
-Scheduled flights by Alaska air carriers will deliver you inexpensively, to the right place from which to
+Scheduled flights by Alaska air carriers will deliver you inexpensively, to the right starting place for an

 Alaska air travel is necessary for the most interesting and unique wilderness adventures Alaska has to offer.

 Alaska bush pilots will fly you to some of the wildest, and most beautiful places on the planet where you can roam

 on remote pristine beaches, high-mountain glaciers (Mt.
 McKinley scenic air tours) or wilderness river shorelines.